Do you have to file a tax return?

 Taxpayers using myTax will find their tax returns pre-prepared by the ATO with information already included, including salary and wages, interest, dividends, Centrelink payments and private health insurance details.
 As most of the information from your employer, bank and government agencies is not pre-filled until late August, the ATO recommends you wait until late August to lodge your return using myTax.
 The lodgment can be done at your convenience, as myTax is available at any time, and you will get your refund faster (generally within two weeks) than if you lodge a paper return.

-MyTax has been upgraded to do everything that the ATO’s former e-tax Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. could do, and more.
+MyTax can do everything that the ATO’s former e-tax service could do, and more.
 The myDeductions data from the ATO app automatically loads into your return.
 There are new tools to record depreciation and capital gains, and you can lodge or amend prior returns.
 MyTax also includes fully integrated tools and calculators, and helpful messages to guide you through lodging your return.

 Once the ATO has completed your assessment, a notice setting out the details is posted to you.
 If you are entitled to a refund, the notice will indicate this and either a cheque will be attached, or a bank account you have specified will be directly credited with the amount.
 Where you are required to pay additional tax, this will be indicated on the notice, along with a date by which it must be paid.